gabicaronaldp-pixel/gabicaronaldp-pixel/README.md

-# Hi there, I'm Ronald P. Gabica! 👋
+# Hi there, I'm Ronald Gabica! 👋
   I am a Computer Engineering Student at Universidad De Dagupan and a Freelance System Developer & Engineer specializing in robotics, bionics, and automation.
 I thrive at the intersection of hardware and software, building "Smart Campus" solutions and autonomous systems.

 My Portfolio Website: